 \section{Introduction}

-Generative Adversarial Network (GAN)~\cite{Goodfellow2016} is a powerful method to learn complex distributions.
-It is particularly popular in computer vision, where it is used to learn the distribution of images in the dataset.
+\IEEEPARstart{G}{enerative} Adversarial Network (GAN)~\cite{Goodfellow2016} is a powerful method to learn complex distributions.
+It is particularly popular in computer vision to learn the distribution of images from a dataset.
 Some of the applications include generating high resolution images~\cite{Ledig2017}, text-to-image synthesis~\cite{Reed2016}, and interactive art~\cite{Zhu2016}.
-We propose to adapt GAN to the context of robotics, by learning the distribution of valid robot configurations in constraint manifolds.
+Considering the recent success of deep learning techniques in robotics, e.g.,~\cite{finn2016deep}, we propose to adapt GAN to the context of robotics, i.e., to learn the distribution of valid robot configurations in constraint manifolds.

-In robotics, the configuration space refers to the space of possible robot configurations that may include joint angles for revolute joints, joint translations for prismatic joints, and the base pose for floating-based robots.
-This concept is very important in motion planning, because planning a robot path often needs to be done in the configuration space.
+In robotics, \emph{configuration space} refers to the space of possible robot configurations that may include joint angles for revolute joints, joint translations for prismatic joints, and the base pose for floating-based robots.
+This concept is very important in motion planning, because the planning often needs to be done in the configuration space.
 Due to the presence of constraints, the valid configurations lie in some manifold of the configuration space, the shape of which can be complicated and often cannot be parameterized explicitly.
 Inequality constraints, such as obstacle avoidance, result in a manifold with non-zero volume, and the standard approach to sample from this manifold is to do rejection sampling.
-For equality constraints (such as fixed feet locations, or end-effector orientation), however, the manifold volume is reduced to zero, as the manifold has lower dimension than the original space.
-In this case, rejection sampling does not work because there is zero probability that the random sample will be on the manifold.
+For equality constraints (such as fixed feet locations or end-effector orientation), however, the manifold volume is reduced to zero, as the manifold has lower dimension than the original space.
+Rejection sampling does not work in this case because there is zero probability that the random sample will be on the manifold.
 A common approach is to project the random samples to the manifold, and this projection step takes a significant portion of the planning computation time.
-By using GAN to learn the distribution of valid robot configurations in the manifold, we show that we can sample from this manifold effectively.
-The generated samples will be quite close to the manifold, and the subsequent projection steps are much faster than random sampling.
+By using GAN to learn the distribution of valid robot configurations on a manifold, we can sample from this manifold effectively, such that the generated samples are close to the desired manifold.